José Gonzalvo: Managerial career

-In January 1963 Gonzalvo succeeded Ladislao Kubala as manager of FC Barcelona, but only took charge of the club for fifteen La Liga games.
-During his brief spell as manager, he did however guide a team that included Joan Segarra, Jesús Garay, Chus Pereda, Sándor Kocsis and Ferran Olivella to a Copa del Generalísimo win.
-In the final they beat Real Zaragoza 3-1.
+In January 1963, Josep Gonzalvo II replaced Ladislao Kubala as manager of FC Barcelona, overseeing only 15 La Liga matches.
+During his brief spell, he led a squad featuring Joan Segarra, Jesús Garay, Chus Pereda, Sándor Kocsis, and Ferran Olivella to victory in the 1963 Copa del Generalísimo, beating Real Zaragoza 3–1 in the final at Camp Nou.

 Personal life

 His two brothers were also notable footballers.
-Juli Gonzalvo, known as Gonzalvo I played for RCD Espanyol while Marià Gonzalvo, known as Gonzalvo III, also played for Barcelona and Spain.
+Juli Gonzalvo, known as Gonzalvo I, played as a forward for RCD Espanyol before later appearing for FC Barcelona.
+Marià Gonzalvo, known as Gonzalvo III, was a midfielder for Barcelona and earned 16 caps for Spain.

-His two sons, Josep Maria Gonzalvo and Jordi Gonzalvo were also managers.
+His two sons, Josep Maria Gonzalvo and Jordi Gonzalvo, also pursued careers in football management.
+Josep Maria managed FC Barcelona's C and B teams among others, while Jordi went on to coach various lower-division clubs and became a pundit for Catalan television.